Community council: Scotland

 Co-opted and ex officio members have no votes on the councils and may not be office bearers.

 The establishment scheme will set out the exact procedure for establishing a council where one does not exist: a stated number of local government electors in the designated area must petition the area council, who will then schedule elections.
 In the case of all community council elections, if nominations are received for less than fifty percent of the seats, the election is postponed and the council not formed or dissolved.
 Community councils can only be dissolved if the number of elected members falls below the set minimum.
 Community councils can also choose to amalgamate themselves with an adjoining community council by a similar process.

 Like in England and Wales, the main role of the CCs is to act as a channel of the opinions of the local community, and have the right to be notified of and respond to any planning applications.
 They are also sometimes involved in local projects mostly related to local infrastructure such as footpaths, parks, playgrounds etc., and local events.

-Unlike in England and Wales, Scottish CCs do not have the right to raise funds by setting a precept on local taxes, and are instead dependent upon local authority funding, which is usually received for running costs only.
+Unlike in England and Wales, Scottish CCs do not have the right to raise funds by setting a precept on local taxes, and are instead dependent upon local authority funding, which is usually received for running costs only and that funding has been cut several times in the recent years.

-In some areas of Scotland, CCs are often disregarded and are not usually viewed as a tier of government, even though they can legally have that role.
+In some areas of Scotland, especially in the Highland Council area, CCs are very often disregarded and are not usually viewed as a tier of government, even though they can legally have that role.
 Although in places such as Orkney and Shetland, CCs are viewed as an important part of local government, and receive larger budgets.